hartwigmedical/platinum/README.md

 Each sample can have multiple tumors to a single normal.
 Note: when platinum runs it will actually run a pipeline for each pair.
 So in this example, 2 pipeline will run.

-Each fastq should be a two paths, one to each end of the pair.
+Each FASTQ should be a two paths, one to each end of the pair.

 ```yaml
 samples: